 once upon a time….

-Up to thirty eight my life was pretty much how I expected it to be.
+Up to my mid-thirties life was pretty much how I expected it to be.
 I had grown up in the West of Ireland, left there to go to University College Dublin, spent a year in the EU and, a little reluctantly, stepped onto the career ladder at 23.

 Through my twenties and early thirties I kept landing great jobs.
-I became the first PR and Marketing Manager in the National Concert Hall.
+I works in the arts, I was the first PR and Marketing Manager in the National Concert Hall.
 And at 30 I was approached to work with the (former) President of Ireland Mary McAleese, as her Projects Co-ordinator.

 and then everything changed...

 In my late thirties my life was upended.
 When a personal crisis hit I was forced to stop and in stopping I realised a couple of things: I was addicted to busyness.
 I didn't know how to pause, never mind stop.
 I was keeping up appearances, even to myself.

 Despite my high performing career and the illusion of “she’s got it all”, deep inside I felt disempowered and not good enough.
 I was operating in a holding pattern of strive/drive, over functioning, exhaustion and overwhelm.
 I had no self-care.
 I never really stopped to question or reflect.

 I had lost connection to my values and my soul.